Scorpiion/vane/README.md

-Vane is a framework to make it easy and fun to write Dart serverside applications.
+Vane is a framework to make it easy and fun to write Dart applications.
 With Vane you can write both simple and advanced applications, with the powerful middleware system you can write reusable classes that you can build a chain out of that processes your requests.